Exceptional Quartics are Ubiquitous

 Proof of (ii): We have $f(0)=1$ and $f(1)=-1$, so by Lemma \ref{excep}, the root of this polynomial is an exceptional unit.
 Hence the number field generated by any root $\alpha$ of the polynomial is an exceptional number field.
 We have now $1-\alpha$ is a unit.

-Next we will show $1+\alpha$ is a unit.
-This follows from direct calculation of the constant term of its minimal polynomial, namely $f(x-1,t)$.
-Now the product of the two units $1-\alpha$ and $1+\alpha$, that is, $1-\alpha^2$, has to be a unit, showing $\alpha^2$ is an exceptional unit.
+One can easily verify $1+\alpha$ is also a unit by directly calculating its minimal polynomial.
+Now the product of the two units $1-\alpha$ and $1+\alpha$, that is, $1-\alpha^2$, has to be a unit, thereby proving $\alpha^2$ is an exceptional unit.